Rockies win 11-6, sending Rangers to 15th straight road loss

-DENVER (AP) — Austin Gomber pitched six shutout innings, Charlie Blackmon homered and the Colorado Rockies beat Texas 11-6 on Thursday to finish a franchise-worst 0-9 trip for the Rangers and extend their longest losing streak since 2003 to nine games.
+DENVER (AP) — Austin Gomber shook off an intestinal bug to pitch six shutout innings, and the Colorado Rockies beat Texas 11-6 on Thursday to finish a franchise-worst 0-9 trip for the Rangers and extend their longest losing streak since 2003 to nine games.

-Texas fell behind 9-0 by the sixth inning and lost its 15th consecutive road game, one shy of the franchise record set by the 1961 Washington Senators, according to the Elias Sports Bureau.
+Texas fell behind 9-0 by the sixth inning and dropped its 15th consecutive road game, one shy of the franchise record set by the 1961 Washington Senators, according to the Elias Sports Bureau.
 It is the longest road skid in the major leagues since Miami dropped 15 straight in 2019.

-Colorado has an even bigger imbalance, improving to 19-12 at hitter-friendly Coors Field but a major league-worst 4-22 away from home.
+Colorado has an even bigger home-road imbalance.
+It is 19-12 at hitter-friendly Coors Field and a major league-worst 4-22 away from home.

+“Our guys feel comfortable here, they’re super confident swinging the bat,” manager Bud Black said.

-Gomber (4-5) allowed just three hits, struck out six and walked none, throwing 78 pitches.
+Gomber (4-5) allowed three hits, struck out six and walked none, throwing 78 pitches.
+He said there was never a doubt in his mind that he would make the start, but Black wasn’t sure.

+“We were worried a little bit.
+We sent him home early (Wednesday),” Black said.
+“He assured us he was fine.
+He was a little weak when he got to the ballpark but we felt good enough to run him out there.”

+The Rangers managed just three singles off Gomber, who retired 10 of his last 11 batters.
+He gave up a fifth-inning single in his final three innings of work and erased that with a double-play ball.

 Mike Foltynewicz (1-6) gave up five runs and eight hits in 3 2/3 innings, dropping to 0-3 in six starts since beating the Los Angeles Angels on April 27.

+“I want to do so well for the team, especially the circumstances we’re in,” Foltynewicz said.
+“I just wanted to battle and grind and try to make pitches.
+They got the best of me today.”

-Blackmon had three RBIs and finished a triple shy of hitting for the cycle.
-Garrett Hampson tied a career high with four of Colorado’s 16 hits and Raimel Tapia had three for the Rockies, who have won three straight.
+Charlie Blackmon homered and drove in three runs in the Rockies’ fourth straight win.
+Garrett Hampson tied a career high with four of Colorado’s 16 hits.

 Texas got just six hits and headed home without a road win since beating Minnesota 4-3 on May 6.

+“Going home will definitely be helpful for these guys,” manager Chris Woodward said.
+“I’m not going to worry about the road when we’re at home, I’ll tell you that.”

-Rangers manager Chris Woodward said before the game that his team has kept playing hard.
+Woodward held a team meeting after Wednesday night’s loss and said before Thursday’s game that his team has kept playing hard.

 “I’ve been around this game for a long time and I’ve seen the opposite,” he said.
 “I’ve seen guys run for the hills, not really care.”

+Colorado jumped in front on Brendan Rodgers’ run-scoring groundout in the second.
+Blackmon hit a solo drive in the third for his fourth homer.

+Raimel Tapia, who had three hits and scored three times, doubled home Elias Díaz during the Rockies’ three-run fourth.

-Khris Davis hit a two-run homer off Jordan Sheffield in the seventh and Jose Trevino went deep in a four-run ninth.
+Khris Davis hit a two-run homer for Texas in the seventh.
+Jose Trevino went deep during the Rangers’ four-run ninth.

 TRAINER’S ROOM

-Rockies: INF Ryan McMahon was out of the lineup with a left groin strain, not considered serious.
+Rockies: INF Ryan McMahon was out of the lineup with a left groin strain.
+It isn’t considered serious.

 UP NEXT